Barabbas: Biblical account

-The custom of releasing prisoners in Jerusalem at Passover is known to theologians as the Paschal Pardon, but this custom, whether at Passover or any other time, is not recorded in any historical document other than the gospels, leading some to question its historicity and make further claims that such a custom was a mere narrative invention of the Bible's writers.
+The custom of releasing prisoners in Jerusalem at Passover is known to theologians as the Paschal Pardon, but this custom, whether at Passover or any other time, is not recorded in any historical document other than the gospels, leading some to question its historicity and make further claims that such a custom was a theological narrative of the Gospel writers.
+Geza Vermes states that Mishnah texts do not show an established Roman custom, but Jewish hopes or a general release which was later dramatized.